qazi-ejaz/Private-Blockchain/README.md

 ## How to test your application functionalities?

-To test your application I recommend you to use POSTMAN, this tool will help you to make the requests to the API.
+To test this application [POSTMAN](https://www.postman.com/) is recommended, to make the requests to the API.
-Always is useful to debug your code see what is happening in your algorithm, so I will let you this video for you to check on how to do it >https://www.youtube.com/watch?v=6cOsxaNC06c .
-Try always to debug your code to understand what you are doing.

-1. Run your application using the command `node app.js` You should see in your terminal a message indicating that the server is listening in port 8000:
+1. Run the application using the command `node app.js` You should see in your terminal a message indicating that the server is listening in port 8000:
 > Server Listening for port: 8000